yazan-zoghbi/spido/README.md

 ### API 📡

-spido can be used as a Node.js module, which can return the SEO information in JSON format.
+Spido can be used as a Node.js module, which can return the SEO information in JSON format.

 - fetch: Fetches the SEO information from a single web page.